pomsky-lang/website/content/docs/reference/grammar.md

 ## Summary

-This document uses pomsky syntax.
-Here's an incomplete summary of the syntax, which should be enough to read the grammar:
+This document uses pomsky syntax to describe pomsky's syntax.
+Here's an incomplete summary, which should be enough to read the grammar:

 - Variables are declared as {{<po>}}let var_name = expression;{{</po>}}.
 This assigns
   `expression` to the variable `var_name`.